The Scarlet Spear

-The Scarlet Spear is a 1954 British drama film directed by George P. Breakston and starring John Bentley and Martha Hyer.
+The Scarlet Spear is a 1954 British drama film directed by George P. Breakston and C. Ray Stahl and starring John Bentley and Martha Hyer.
+It was written by Breakston and Stahl.
 The cast consisted mostly of Kenyan actors.
 The plot concerns a British District Officer who tries to prevent a ritual killing.

-Premise
+Plot

-In the colonial era, a young British District Officer tries to persuade the new chief of a tribe not to commit a ritual killing.
+In the colonial era, Morasi is the son of Suliman, chief of the Maru peoples.
+When his father dies, Morasi must prove himself a worthy successor, which he chooses to do by honouring the tradition of "the scarlet spear" – dipping his weapon in the blood of a rival chief.
+Fearing that Morasi's murderous actions may spark a tribal war, British District Officer Jim Barneson tries to prevent him.